152334H/old_blog/docs/_posts/2021-06-26-Hosting-pwn-challenges-a-simple-tutorial.markdown

 If you ever need to change the challenge file, you can update the running service by running `./rebuild.sh`.

 ## Benefits of using this
-* it's really simple and you can't mess it up (finger's crossed)
+* it's really simple and you can't mess it up (fingers crossed)
 * shell permissions are limited and you won't have players [messing with the shell](https://media.discordapp.net/attachments/823190327576756314/857630922513842216/unknown.png) or [erasing flags](https://media.discordapp.net/attachments/837571570876284929/857952303838527498/unknown.png) halfway through a CTF
-* you run a `.sh` file controlled by me without ever reading its contents
+* you run an `.sh` file controlled by me without ever reading its contents

 ## Downsides of using this
 * might not scale very well